whatisnuclear/website/_news/2023-03-13-hallam-historical-films-scanned.md

 </figcaption>
 </figure>

-In other exciting news, NPPD has also been scanning high-resolution photos from the Sheldon Station office showing the construction and operation of the Hallam reactor in even more thrilling detail.
+In other exciting news, NPPD has also been scanning photos from the Sheldon Station office showing the construction and operation of the Hallam reactor in even more thrilling detail.
+They have already sent us [hundreds of photos from the Hallam decommissioning]({% link hallam-photos.md %}).
 More to come on that!

 This digitization effort kicked off after we found out about the existence of the Hallam videos in a film catalog linked on [our ZPPR video page]({% link zppr.md %}).